PureStorage-OpenConnect/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 Generic Volume Groups
 ---------------------

-With the Newton release of OpenStack, Pure Storage supports Generic Volume Groups in the FlashArray iSCSI/Fibre Channel drivers.
+With the Newton release of OpenStack, Everpure supports Generic Volume Groups in the FlashArray iSCSI/Fibre Channel drivers.
 Existing consistency group operations will be migrated to use generic volume group operations in future releases.
 The existing